tylerbrownhenry/seosite-queuer/README.md

 ## Overview

-This is a single page seo scanner that receives commands from RabbitMQ.
+This is a backend app that recevies commands via RabbitMQ, to scan a website for several SEO compatible features, including Twitter posts, hidden clickable links, being responsive, having inline css, too many links, dead links etc.

+The responses sent back including a status of the crawl and a completed report when it is finished.

 ## Installation